mckayc/task-donegeon/src/content/HelpGuide.md

 8.  **Admin Oversight:**
     - To prevent {tasks} from being locked indefinitely, an {admin} will have a **"Force Unclaim"** option on the "Manage Quests" page for any claimed {task}.
 This will remove all current claims (both pending and approved) and make the {task} available again.

+### Bug Tracker

+**Purpose:** A tool for `{admin}`s to systematically track bugs, feedback, and feature requests.
+It records user actions to help reproduce issues.

+**Enabling the Tracker:** The Bug Tracker is a developer tool.
+It must first be enabled in `Settings > General > Enable Developer Mode`.
+Once enabled, a 🐞 icon will appear in the sidebar, providing access to the main tracking page.

+**The Reporter UI:** When developer mode is on, a bug reporting bar appears at the bottom of the screen.
+- **Creating a Report:** From the initial view, select a report type (Bug, Feature, etc.), give it a descriptive title, and click "Start Recording."
+- **Continuing a Report:** You can also choose to continue recording for a previously created report that is still "In Progress."

+**During a Recording Session:**
+- **Automatic Logging:** The app automatically logs key events like page navigation and major state changes.
+- **Click Tracking:** This can be toggled on or off.
+When on, it logs all user clicks.
+The "Log Details" sub-option can be enabled to capture more specific information about the HTML element that was clicked.
+- **Adding Notes:** Manually add text notes to the log to provide context, describe what you're seeing, or explain your actions.
+- **Picking Elements:** This special mode turns your cursor into a crosshair, allowing you to click on any specific UI element.
+The details of that element (like its type, ID, and classes) are then added to the log.
+This is extremely useful for identifying problematic buttons or components.
+- **Server-Side Logging:** For advanced debugging, an admin can enable temporary logging of their own backend API calls for a set duration (e.g., 30 seconds).
+This helps diagnose issues that may originate from the server.
+- **Cancelling:** A "Cancel" button allows you to discard the current recording session at any time without saving a report.
+- **Stopping:** When you're finished, click "Stop Recording" to save the report with all the captured logs.

+**The {link_bug_tracker} Page:** This is the central hub where all reports are managed.
+- **Viewing Reports:** Click on any report to open a detailed view.
+- **Managing Status:** Change a report's status to keep track of its lifecycle: `Open`, `In Progress`, `Resolved`, or `Closed`.
+- **Tagging:** Add or remove tags to categorize and filter reports.
+- **Commenting:** {admin}s can add comments to a report, creating a discussion thread to collaborate on a fix.
+- **Copying Logs:** Easily copy selected log entries or the entire log to your clipboard for sharing or external documentation.
+- **Converting to Quest:** With one click, you can turn a bug report into a completable `{task}`.
+This automatically creates a new {singleTask}, populates its description with the bug's title and logs, and marks the original bug report as 'Resolved'.

 ---

 ## Appendix: Default Content